carfirst125/portfolio/collaborative_recommendation_system/README.md

 #### Aplication

 Case Study: A Food and Beverage band need to get insight of which products are the most favourite ones for each customer.
-Besides, they also would like to know beyond those product whether there are other products that might are potential to them, but they have not tried before.
+Besides, the company also would like to know that beyond the favorite products, whether there are any other products that might are potential to customers, but they have not tried before.
+Besides the marketing campaign focuses on customer's favourite items, company also would like to have the campaign to recommend new recipes to customers.
+So customer has the chance to expand their favourite list in their brand.
+That is great!
+The Collaborative Filter can be used to solve this issue.

 #### Implementation Proposal